MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 ## Shared workers

-Shared workers are multitenant and host free and shared App Service plans and consumption-based Azure Functions for many tenants.
+Shared workers are multitenant and host free and shared App Service plans and consumption-based Azure functions for many tenants.
 Shared workers emit usage meters when marked as ready in the Azure App Service resource provider.

 ## Dedicated workers